 To help build Lynn University’s strategic plan, employees and students participated in design thinking exercises to explore how Lynn can expand, elevate and enhance student services.
 The sessions covered a wide range of topics, but one resonated with nearly every design thinking group: revamp academic advising.

-“We discussed centralizing advising for several years, but never made the shift,” said Gregg Cox, vice president for Academic Affairs.
-“We originally identified faculty advisers within each college that could advise students on a one-to-one basis, but over the years, we also recognized that having 100 faculty advisors created unevenness in the advising process.”
+“We discussed centralizing advising for several years, but never made the shift,” said Dr. Gregg Cox, vice president for Academic Affairs.
+“We originally identified faculty advisers within each college that could advise students on a one-to-one basis, but over the years, we also recognized that having 100 faculty advisers created unevenness in the advising process.”

 The strategy had worked for faculty members who enjoyed helping students pursue their career objectives.
 But what about professors advising students whose majors were undecided?
 Or students who were so excited about their future fields that they forgot to complete required courses?